aybaybedrettin/de_tso_energy_market_pipeline/README.md

 ## SQL Notes
 - Create a postgres database and make sure it is selected as the default
 - Make sure that the scripts are connected to the appropriate database
-- To read the data, replace [Insert File Path]
+- To read the data, replace "[Insert File Path]"
-- Export the tables in the last script to csv
+- Export the tables from the last script to csv

 ## This project is designed to be reproducible: